This guide is a set of best practices, FAQ’s and getting started tips for folks who’re migrating from Wink to SmartThings.

 Device Handlers (DH/DTH) - These allow the hub talk to your ZigBee, Z-Wave and WiFi devices.
 While SmartThings has a wide range of stock device handlers, custom DTHs bring out the best features of devices, a custom user interface and also connects devices which don’t have stock support.
 The forum has many custom Device Handlers, you can find a list of apps on this Wiki and Device Handler installation instructions here.

 SmartThings is a cloud platform with some local processing.
-It means that almost everything goes through the SmartThings cloud, all SmartApps and custom device handlers run in the SmartThings cloud, the SmartThings mobile app (Classic and new) send your requests to the cloud.
+It means that almost everything goes through the SmartThings cloud, all SmartApps and custom device handlers run in the SmartThings cloud, the SmartThings mobile app send your requests to the cloud.
 The cloud in turn communicates with your hub which communicates with your ZigBee, Z-Wave and local LAN devices.
 A few Z-Wave, ZigBee device handlers and SmartApps/Automations run locally on the hub (due to limited resources on the hub) which provide a faster response time.
 It means that it’s a best practice to keep your hub and internet router on a UPS so that it’s always connected to the internet in order for you to have constant access to your devices from your ST app.

 First start by connecting all your devices to SmartThings (Z-Wave, ZigBee, WiFi, Cloud etc).
 Now you can start using Automations and SmartApps to control these devices, create notifications etc.